7owan/Shipment-Tracker/README.md

 Features:

-1. Supports FedEx and A. Duie Pyle tracking.
+1. Supports FedEx, UPS, and, A. Duie Pyle tracking.

-3. Reads .xlsx files with the following columns: Carrier, Pro #, Delivered DATE.
+3. Reads .xlsx files with the following columns: Carrier, Pro #, Delivered Date.

 5. Skips rows that already have a delivery date filled in.